luizsoliveira/jetstarter-api-postgrest/README.md

-# Rapid REST API development with PostgREST database(under construction...)
+# Rapid REST API development with PostgREST database (under construction...)

-This repository provides a functional template that allows you to build a REST API ecosystem in just 1 minute.
+This repository provides a functional template and a tutorial that allows you to build a REST API ecosystem in just 1 minute.

 ![](./doc/images/API-ecosystem-Postgrest-OverviewArchitecture.png "")

 *Figure 1.
 API overview ecosystem with Docker-compose, Postgres, PostgREST, and Swagger*

 In a real-world environment, a REST API does not work in isolation.
 Figure 1 illustrates the basic infrastructure ecosystem of a typical API that serves information persisted by a database.